Cost Benefit Analysis (CBA) explained

-This article provides a practical explanation of Cost Benefit Analysis.
-After reading this, you’ll understand the basics of this powerful financial management and decision-making tool.
+Cost Benefit Analysis: this article provides a practical explanation of Cost Benefit Analysis.
+Next to what it is, this article also highlights the applications of this method, the steps to apply it, and it’s shortcommings and additions.
+After reading this, you’ll understand the basics of this financial management and decision making tool.
+Enjoy reading!

 What is a Cost Benefit Analysis?

 A Cost Benefit Analysis (CBA) is a systematic approach that can be used to get an idea of the strengths and weaknesses of, for example transactions, investments, business processes and other activities.
 This mostly monetary evaluation method is used to identify effective options and make responsible choices, which are both advantageous and save costs.

 The method also values intangible aspects, such as the advantages that come with working in a certain area, or potential reputation loss after making high-risk strategic choices.
 The benefits and costs are expressed in monetary terms, and are adjusted for the time value of money, which is important if you want to use the net present value as the common basis.

 The Cost Benefit Analysis can be used for buying and construction decisions surrounding property investments for example, but also for decisions that have an impact on society.
 Social cost-benefit analyses also take into account the external effects of a decision.